 Employee costs are also a significant component of cost of revenue.
-In addition to employee salaries, employee costs include costs related to recruitment, training and retention and share-based compensation expense.
+In addition to employee salaries, employee costs include costs related to recruitment, training and retention.

 Our infrastructure costs are comprised of depreciation, lease rentals, facilities management and telecommunication network cost.
 Most of our leases for our facilities are long-term agreements and have escalation clauses which provide for increases in rent at periodic intervals commencing between three and five years from the start of the lease.
 Most of these agreements have clauses that cap escalation of lease rentals.